awsdocs/iam-user-guide/doc_source/id_credentials_server-certs.md

 + The PEM\-encoded certificate is stored in a file named `Certificate.pem`\.
 + The PEM\-encoded certificate chain is stored in a file named `CertificateChain.pem`\.
 + The PEM\-encoded, unencrypted private key is stored in a file named `PrivateKey.pem`\.
++ \(Optional\) You want to tag the server certificate with a key–value pair\.
+For example, you might add the tag key `Department` and the tag value `Engineering` to help you identify and organize your certificates\.

-To use the following example command, replace these file names with your own and replace *ExampleCertificate* with a name for your uploaded certificate\.
+To use the following example command, replace these file names with your own\.
+Replace *ExampleCertificate* with a name for your uploaded certificate\.
+If you want to tag the certificate, replace the *ExampleKey* and *ExampleValue* tag key\-value pair with your own values\.
 Type the command on one continuous line\.
 The following example includes line breaks and extra spaces to make it easier to read\.

 ```
 aws iam upload-server-certificate --server-certificate-name ExampleCertificate
                                     --certificate-body file://Certificate.pem
                                     --certificate-chain file://CertificateChain.pem
                                     --private-key file://PrivateKey.pem
+                                    --tags '{"Key": "ExampleKey", "Value": "ExampleValue"}'
 ```

-When the preceding command is successful, it returns metadata about the uploaded certificate, including its [Amazon Resource Name \(ARN\)](reference_identifiers.md#identifiers-arns), its friendly name, its identifier \(ID\), its expiration date, and more\.
+When the preceding command is successful, it returns metadata about the uploaded certificate, including its [Amazon Resource Name \(ARN\)](reference_identifiers.md#identifiers-arns), its friendly name, its identifier \(ID\), its expiration date, tags, and more\.

 **Note**
 If you are uploading a server certificate to use with Amazon CloudFront, you must specify a path using the `--path` option\.
 The path must begin with `/cloudfront` and must include a trailing slash \(for example, `/cloudfront/test/`\)\.